-So in this post, we’ll outline the nine best airlines for Canadians to redeem their miles for a luxurious flight across the pond.
-For each airline, I’ll comment on the ideal points currency to use, which routes to search for, and how the availability patterns have been looking as of late.
+In this article, we’ll outline the best airlines for Canadians to redeem their miles for a luxurious flight across the Atlantic.
+For each airline, I’ll comment on the ideal points currency to use, which routes to search for, and the general availability patterns.

 What ranks a transatlantic airline among the “best”?
-Well, all of the airlines listed here allow you to fly across the Atlantic in a lie-flat seat, with minimal fuel surcharges, and in a way that provides a good value for miles that you can easily collect in Canada.
+Well, all of the airlines listed here allow you to fly directly from Canada across the Atlantic in a lie-flat seat, with minimal fuel surcharges, and in a way that provides a good value for miles that you can easily collect in Canada.

 1. Aer Lingus

-The airline was also supposed to launch a Montreal–Dublin route this summer, although that’s been postponed to next summer due to delivery issues with the new A321-LR aircraft.
-When it launches, you’ll be able to redeem only 31,750 Avios in business class on off-peak dates, which is an incredible deal!
+The airline was also supposed to launch a Montreal–Dublin route in 2019, although that’s been postponed indefinitely.
+If it were to launch in the future, you’ll be able to redeem only 31,250 Avios in business class on off-peak dates, which is an incredible deal!

 Speaking of which, you can in fact book Aer Lingus flights using Alaska miles as well.
 The price for a standard award is 60,000 Alaska miles one-way.